fintechstudios/ververica-platform-k8s-operator/README.md

 Is this all better than creating an API Client from scratch?
 Yes.
 Can I still gripe about it?
 TBD.

+### Building Images

+The images are built in two steps:
+1. The [`Dockerfile_build`](./Dockerfile_build) image is a full development environment for running tests, linting, and building the source with the correct tooling.
+This can also be used for development if you so like, just override the entrypoint.
+2. The build image is then passed as a build arg to the main [`Dockerfile`](./Dockerfile), which builds the manager binary and copies it over into an image for distribution.

 ## Future Work

 This is a MVP for Flink deployments at FinTech Studios.
 We would love to see this